 USB headsets for computers allow you to keep your hands free while you talk and listen to calls or music or play video games.
 These versatile gadgets are popular among gamers, office workers, and salespeople.

 By connecting to your computer or device via USB, the headset receives power and can transmit a signal both ways.
 Some USB headsets are designed to give you an immersive listening experience, making them well suited to gaming or listening to music.
 Others are more utilitarian, with compact designs and functional microphones and speakers.
 USB headphones may have an over-the-ear or on-ear design, and they may have a single speaker to leave one ear open.

 There are countless variations and features when it comes to USB headsets, but no matter your needs, we can help you find the ideal one for you.
-To learn more about the types of USB headsets available, continue reading our buying guide, and check out our favorites when you’re ready to buy.

 When shopping for a USB headset, consider how you will use it.
 Are you a gamer looking for crisp and immersive sound and a high-quality microphone?
 Or maybe you work in a busy office and need a headset that can offer clear audio as it blocks out background noise.
 The spectrum of USB headsets on the market is wide, and at the end of the day most models are designed for one specific task.
 Knowing your needs beforehand can help you narrow your search.

 The sound quality of a headset generally correlates to the diameter of the drivers, which can range from 13.5 millimeters (in the case of earbuds) to 53 millimeters.
 For listening to the human voice, smaller headsets usually work fine.
 If you’re an audiophile or gamer, you may find that larger drivers better capture the full range of sounds in your music or games.